0xadada/0xadada.github.io/docs/2024-05-01-the-disappearance-of-lived-time.md

 <span className="note"><small>I chose to use Debordian term 'Lived time' because it has the connotation of actually living.
 Other have used the Greek word 'kairos' to describe such moments, see Odell 2023.</small>**Lived time**</span>
+is the freest, most fun, most creative mode of time experienced.[^debord1] Lived time is the **Kairos**,
+<span className="note"><small>Debord 2004, p.
+62.</small>those strategic points in which we are obliged to sieze the moment and act,</span>[^debord-2004]
-is the freest, most fun, most creative mode of time experienced.[^debord1] Lived time is the **Kairos**[^odell2]--those nonlinear and qualitative moments that dynamically stretch and contract with our emotions, engage all our senses, and requires full participation.
-Lived time are those
+those nonlinear and qualitative moments that dynamically stretch and contract with our emotions, engage all our senses, and requires full participation.[^odell2] Lived time are those
 <span className="note"><small>Known as 'ecstatic time' in _Being and Time_, the word comes from the Greek *ékstasis*--to be 'outside of oneself'.
 See Heidegger 1962.</small>moments of ecstasy</span>
 experienced during leisure, play, focus, intense emotions, and erotic rapture.[^heidegger1]